Faculty working with the IOC

-Lead authors of the Menino Survey of Mayors and Assistant Professors of Political Science Katherine Levine Einstein and David Glick‘s article, Cities in American Federalism: Evidence on State–Local Government Conflict from a Survey of Mayors, was published in the acclaimed Publius: The Journal of Federalism.
-Their article, using data from the Menino Survey of Mayors research project, explores variations in […]
+Lead authors of the Menino Survey of Mayors and Assistant Professors of Political Science Katherine Levine Einstein and David Glick published their article, Cities in American Federalism: Evidence on State–Local Government Conflict from a Survey of Mayors, in the acclaimed Publius: The Journal of Federalism.
+Using data from the Menino Survey of Mayors research project, their article explores variations […]

 The IOC is pleased to announce a second paper published by the Boston University team of researchers exploring youth participatory budgeting.
 Their analysis is part of a broader study examining the scope, structure and functioning of 24 youth councils in the Boston-metro area.
 Among their findings, authors concluded that youth-led participatory budgeting has potential for […]